psychology behind hugging a pillow and sleeping

 Reduces Your Snoring or Apneic Episodes

-Snoring due to sleep apnea can also increase your risk of hypertension, heart disease, mood-related problems, and cognitive issues, such as difficulty remembering.
+Snoring due to sleep apnea can also increase the risk of hypertension, heart disease, mood-related problems, and cognitive issues, like difficulty remembering things.

-Side sleeping is one of the most effective ways of reducing snoring or apneic episodes.
-Hugging a body pillow or a regular pillow can support your entire body and enable you to continue sleeping on your side.
+Side sleeping is among the most effective ways to reduce snoring or apneic episodes.
+Hugging a body pillow or a regular pillow can support the entire body and enable you to continue sleeping on your side.

-When you sleep on your back, the base of your tongue and soft palate collapse to the back of your throat, resulting in a vibrating sound (snoring) while you sleep.
+When you sleep on your back, the base of your tongue and soft palate collapse to the back of the throat, resulting in a vibrating sound (snoring) while you sleep.

 In a study by Oksenberg et al., nearly 54% of snorers were positional snorers.
 In other words, they only snored while lying on their backs.